Hanoi: Transportation

-The main means of transport within Hanoi city are motorbikes, buses, taxis, and a rising number of cars.
+The main means of transport within Hanoi are motorbikes, buses, taxis, and a rising number of cars.
 In recent decades, motorbikes have overtaken bicycles as the main form of transportation.
-Cars however are probably the most notable change in the past five years as many Vietnamese people purchase the vehicles for the first time.
-The increased number of cars are the main cause of gridlock as roads and infrastructure in the older parts of Hanoi were not designed to accommodate them.
-On 4 July 2017, the Hanoi government voted to ban motorbikes entirely by 2030, to reduce pollution, congestion, and encourage the expansion and use of public transport.
-Number of vehicles registered in Hanoi as of July 2022 is over 7.6 million, including more than 1 million cars, over 6.4 million motorcycles of and 179,000 electric motorbikes.
-This figure does not include vehicles of the armed forces, diplomatic missions and other localities's vehicles operating in Hanoi.
+Cars are the most notable change in the past five years as many Vietnamese people have started to purchase them for the first time.
+The increasing number of cars is the main cause of gridlocks, as roads and infrastructure in older parts of Hanoi were not designed to accommodate them.
+On 4 July 2017, the Hanoi government voted to ban motorbikes entirely by 2030 to reduce pollution, congestion, and encourage the expansion and use of public transport.
+The number of vehicles registered in Hanoi as of July 2022 is over 7.6 million, including more than 1 million cars, over 6.4 million motorcycles of and 179,000 electric motorbikes.
+This figure does not include vehicles of the armed forces, diplomatic missions and other localities' vehicles operating in Hanoi.

-There are two metro lines in Hanoi, one of which is under construction, as part of the master plan for the future Hanoi Metro system.
-Line 2A opened on 6 November 2021, while line 3 is expected to begin operation in 2023.
+People on their own or traveling in a pair who wish to make a fast trip around Hanoi to avoid traffic jams or to travel at an irregular time or by way of an irregular route often use "xe ôm" (literally, "hug bike").
+Motorbikes can also be rented from agents within the Old Quarter of Hanoi, although this falls inside a grey legal area.

-Persons on their own or traveling in a pair who wish to make a fast trip around Hanoi to avoid traffic jams or to travel at an irregular time or by way of an irregular route often use "xe ôm" (literally, "hug bike").
-Motorbikes can also be rented from agents within the Old Quarter of Hanoi, although this falls inside a rather grey legal area.
+There are two metro lines in Hanoi, as part of the master plan for the future Hanoi Metro system.
+Line 2A opened on 6 November 2021, while Line 3 began operations on 8 August 2024.

 Sports

 There are several gymnasiums and stadiums throughout the city of Hanoi.
 The most approved ones are Mỹ Đình National Stadium (Lê Đức Thọ Boulevard), Quần Ngựa Sports Palace (Văn Cao Avenue), Hanoi Aquatics Sports Complex and Hanoi Indoor Games Gymnasium.
-The others include Hàng Đẫy Stadium.
+The others include Hàng Đẫy Stadium, Hà Đông Stadium or Thanh Trì Stadium.
 The third Asian Indoor Games were held in Hanoi in 2009.
 The others are Hai Bà Trưng Gymnasium, Trịnh Hoài Đức Gymnasium, Vạn Bảo Sports Complex.
+Some of these venues held events at the 2003 and 2021 SEA Games, both hosted in Hanoi.